 - It’s about 1/2 the price of the Maker

-That said if you have the budget for it, the Cricut Maker can cut more materials.
+If you have the budget for it, the Cricut Maker can cut more materials and do more things.
 If you sew a lot it may just be worth it to have that rotary cutter.
 And how cool is it to have wood cutouts?
 Words cut in wood are super trendy right now.
+The other tools are a scrapbooker’s dream.
 And who knows how many more tools Cricut will come out with that will only work in the Maker.

 So which Cricut is best for you?
 Leave a comment down below and let us know!

 So now that you know what Cricut to buy, where’s the best place to buy it?